As cheap as data gets

-|Maximum data||Unlimited (25GB)||Unlimited (40GB)|
+|Maximum data||Unlimited (25GB)||Unlimited+ (60GB)|

 One of Tello's best features is that you're able to build your own plan and purchase exactly how many minutes and how much data you need.
 As long as you get some data, texts come free.
 Starting at $5 per month, you can build a plan with no minutes and 500MB of data, or no data and 100 minutes.

-Tello vs. Ultra Mobile: Ultra Mobile's Plans
+Ultra Mobile's Plans

 When it comes to international features, Ultra Mobile plans come with free unlimited calling to more than 80 destinations (and more via uTalk), as well as unlimited global text.
 All plans except the 250MB plan come with a recurring $1.50-$5 calling credit and a one-time $5 international roaming credit.
 If you're considering traveling abroad and need more calling or data credit down the line, you can always add more to your balance in $5, $10, or $20 increments.

-Tello vs. Ultra Mobile: What phones can you get?
+What phones can you get?

-Tello vs. Ultra Mobile: Which should you get?
+Which should you get?

 If you prefer a bit more freedom with your cell phone plan and don't care about international features, Tello is the better choice for you.
 With Tello, you don't need to pay for data or minutes you don't need, and you can build the exact plan you want.
-Mobile hotspot is free, and though the unlimited plan is throttled at 25GB, most people will never reach this amount.
+Mobile hotspot is free, and though the unlimited plan is throttled at 25GB, many people will never reach this amount.